troch/react-timer-hoc/README.md

 Keep your components simple, testable and composable by using higher-order components.
 This higher-order timer component will re-render your component at the desire rate (in milliseconds).

+This higher-order component takes care of when to call render on your component, so your component has only to care about the rendering logic.

+> A higher-order component is just a function that takes an existing component and returns another component that wraps it.

+Read about higher-order components here (applies to deku as well): __[Mixins Are Dead.
+Long Live Composition](https://medium.com/@dan_abramov/mixins-are-dead-long-live-higher-order-components-94a0d2f9e750#.c8wftb16t)__.

 __Demo__: http://jsbin.com/nalixa/edit?html,js,output

 ### Applications